TheophileWalter/WSL/README.md

 The language functions and keywords allows you to compute operations on that stack.<br />
 <br />
 <h3>Basics</h3>
-A script is a succession of instructions separated with "whites charactes" (space, tabulation, line-break)<br />
+A script is a succession of instructions separated with "whites characters" (space, tabulation, line-break)<br />
 A comment starts with <code>**</code> and finish with a line-break<br />
 You can put some code in the stack (eg. for conditional execution) by surrounding it with parentheses (<i>cf</i>. type <code>^Group</code>)<br />
 <h3>Data types</h3>